-AIX Version 7.1 minimum current memory requirements vary, based on the configuration.
+AIX 7 with 7100-02 minimum current memory requirements vary, based on the configuration.

-A general rule for a minimum current memory requirement for AIX 7.1 is 512 MB.
-A smaller minimum current memory may support a configuration with a very small number of devices or a small maximum memory configuration.
+A general rule for a minimum current memory requirement for AIX 7 with 7100-02 is 512 MB.
+A smaller minimum current memory might support a configuration with a small number of devices or a small maximum memory configuration.
+To install the AIX 7 with 7100-02 operating system with only 512 MB, you can overwrite only the existing operating system, and you cannot install any bundles or devices.
+If you update the AIX operating system with the install_all_updates command, your system must have more than 512 MB.

-AIX 7.1 requires the minimum current memory requirement to increase as the maximum memory configuration or the number of devices scales upward, or both.
+AIX 7 with 7100-02 requires the minimum current memory requirement to increase as the maximum memory configuration or the number of devices scales upward, or both.
 Larger maximum memory configurations or additional devices scale up the minimum current memory requirement.
 If the minimum memory requirement is not increased along with the maximum memory configuration, the partition hangs during the initial program load (IPL).